codingburgas/2122-otj-10-project-repo-IMAbadzhiev19/README.md

 `In order to run the project, you should create a new query in SSMS and paste the script from the .sql file in database folder and then execute it`

+`Make sure that the start up project is set to pm.consoleApp and Debug version is x86`

 ![How To Open cmd from file explorer](https://cdn.reddybrek.com/images/posts/669/cmdfromexplorer.gif)

 Type `git clone https://github.com/codingburgas/2122-10-biology-ZNBonev19` in the command prompt